-When the covariance structure of the local component is specified, the global component \(\boldsymbol{\mathcal{M}}\) can, in principle, be estimated in closed form via generalized least squares by marginalizing the correlated errors.
-However, this approach is computationally prohibitive, as it requires computing the inverse of an \(|\Omega| \times |\Omega|\) matrix.
-Therefore, we propose to explicitly learn the local component \(\boldsymbol{\mathcal{R}}\) rather than marginalizing it.
-This formulation leverages the flexibility of the covariance norm to efficiently capture both global structures and local dependencies.
+When the covariance structure of the residual is specified, the global component $\mathcalbold{{M}}$ can be estimated in closed form by marginalizing the correlated errors.
+However, the marginalization requires inverting an $|\Omega| \times |\Omega|$ matrix, which is computationally prohibitive for large-scale problems~\cite{sang2012full}.
+GLSKF instead learns the local/residual component $\mathcalbold{{R}}$ explicitly, enabling efficient and flexible modeling of both global structure and local dependencies.